 Intercity Brussels – The standard timetable for the Amsterdam-Brussels service is in effect.

 ICE – The standard timetable is running for Amsterdam-Frankfurt via Dusseldorf and Cologne.

 IC Berlin – Then standard timetable is also running for the Amsterdam-Berlin train service.

 Thalys – The high speed train between Paris and Amsterdam via Brussels has had to cut its timetable significantly.
 It is now running only 1x daily between Amsterdam and Paris plus additional 1-2x daily Paris-Brussels services.

 Eurostar – A 1x daily direct London to Amsterdam service is running.
-This departs London St Pancras at 1104 arriving in Amsterdam at 1611.
-From 1 October 2020 a second daily service (1716-2214) will commence.
+This departs from London St Pancras at 1104, arriving in Amsterdam at 1611 (train number 9126).

 International trains can be booked at the NS International site.

-Flixbus is running many European routes.
+Flixbus is running a very reduced European route schedule.
 This includes Amsterdam to various German cities plus Amsterdam to Paris, Brussels and London.

 BlaBlaCar Bus has reinstated some of its its international coach operations from Amsterdam.
 It currently offers direct services to Paris, Lille, Antwerp and Brussels.
 Services to Berlin (Germany) and London (UK) are still suspended.

 Passenger numbers to/from Amsterdam Schiphol airport are significantly down on normal levels.
 If travelling you should check this Schiphol page on what to expect.